Cohomological DT invariants from localization: Invertible and nilpotent BPS invariants

-For local curves, \ie symmetric quivers corresponding to toric diagrams without interior lattice points, the BPS invariants (which do not depend on the stability $\theta$, because the quantum affine space is commutative in this case) have been computed explicitly.
-We will check as an illustration the compatibility of those results with our formula.
-It appears in those cases that there can be dimension vectors with attractor invariants $1$, and it is the only contribution to the symmetric part $\Omega^{sym}(x)$.
+For local curves, \ie symmetric quivers corresponding to toric diagrams without interior lattice points, the BPS invariants (which does not depend on the stability $\theta$, because the quantum affine space is commutative in this case) have been computed explicitly.
+We will check as an illustration the compatibility of those results with our formula in Section \ref{localcurves}.
+It appears that the only contribution to the symmetric part $\Omega^{sym}(x)$ come from dimension vectors $d$ with $\Omega_d=1$.

-For toric diagrams with $i\geq1$ interior lattice points, the symmetric part $\Omega^{sym}_\theta(x)$ can be quite complicated, and in particular is subject to wall crossing.
-The attractor invariants are expected to be quite simpler.
-The simple representations, with dimension vectors $e_i,i\in Q_0$, always contribute to the attractor invariants, with attractor invariant $1$.
-A natural question is then whether there exist other dimension vectors for which the attractor invariants have a non-zero symmetric part $\Omega^{sym}_\theta(x)$.
-We conjecture, from some evidence in \cite{BMP20} and various computations in \cite{MP20}, that such dimension vectors do not exist:
+For toric diagrams with $i\geq1$ interior lattice points, the symmetric part $\Omega^{sym}_\theta(x)$ can be quite complicated, and in particular it is subject to wall crossing.
+The attractor invariants are expected to be simpler than BPS invariants for generic $\theta$.
+The simple representations, with dimension vectors $e_i,i\in Q_0$, always contribute to the attractor invariants, with $\Omega_{\ast,e_i}=1$ because there are no self 1-cycles in this case.
+A natural question is then whether there exist other dimension vectors for which the attractor invariants have a non-zero symmetric part $\Omega^{sym}_{\ast,d}$.
+We conjecture, based on evidence collected in \cite{BMP20} and on computations in \cite{MP20} recalled in Section \ref{seccompdiv}, that such dimension vectors do not exist:

 \begin{conjecture} For toric diagram with $i\geq 1$ internal lattice points, the attractor invariants are given by:

 \end{conjecture}